paperlands/paperlands.github.io/_pages/workshop.md

 <br>
 Why did it grow this way?
  <br>
-  How else does it grow?
+  How else can it grow?
   <br>
   What other factors are acting upon it?